What causes high server load? Explaining how to identify areas under load

 My name is Ito and I am an infrastructure engineer.

-There are two main causes
+There are two main reasons for this:

-There are basically two main reasons why a high load average occurs.
+There are basically two main reasons why a high load average occurs

 • CPU processing cannot keep up